-Chart: Charts are visual representations of worksheet data.
+Chart: Visual representations of worksheet data.
 Charts often make it easier to understand the data in a worksheet because users can easily pick out patterns and trends illustrated in the chart that are otherwise difficult to see.

-Select: Select is the action where you use the mouse (or alternate) to click on a particular cell, image, or object on the screen.
+Select: The action of using the mouse (or alternate) to click on a particular cell, image, or object on the screen.

 Using the directions above, complete the following: